Sport in England: American football

 American football was introduced to England during the early part of the 20th century by American servicemen stationed in the country.
 During the Second World War, matches were played by American and Canadian servicemen stationed in the UK at venues throughout the country.
 This included the 'Tea Bowl' game played at the White City Stadium in 1944.

 In England, Scotland and Wales, the domestic game is organised by the British American Football Association (BAFA), who operate a series of league competitions as the BAFA National Leagues.
 The championship game is known as the BritBowl.

 Australian rules football

 Australian rules football has a long but obscure history in England but has grown since 1989 to several amateur leagues.
-England regularly plays international matches against other countries and competes in the Australian Football International Cup as a part of the Great Britain national Australian rules football team.
+England regularly plays international matches against other countries and competes in the Australian Football International Cup as a part of the Great Britain men's national Australian rules football team.

-Australian Football League exhibition matches have been held in London every few years since 1972 (see Australian rules football in England).
+Australian Football League exhibition matches have been held in London every few years since 1972.